dkolpakov2/kc-ldap-integration/README-KC.md

 Keep secrets in Azure Key Vault and sync with Kubernetes via CSI driver for production.

 ## Possible options:
-  - generate a one-file diagram (SVG/PNG) (I can provide the layout and steps
+  - generate a one-file diagram (SVG/PNG) (I can provide the lawet and steps
-  - produce Helm values + Kubernetes manifest snippets tailored to your real hostnames/IPs and AD paths, or
+  - produce Helm values + Kubernetes manifest snippets tailored to wer real hostnames/IPs and AD paths, or
   - output a policy-as-code / Terraform snippet to wire VNet + NSG + AKS + Private Endpoint.

 ===================================================
-5) Decode JWT in Postman (quick)
-  You can decode the access token in Postman Tests tab with a small script to show payload:
+5) Decode JWT in Postman (quick) we can decode the access token in Postman Tests tab with a small script to show payload:

 // Paste this in the Tests tab after receiving a token response const body = pm.response.json();